 Race distance was changed to a Half Marathon in 2017 and drew over 1,000 entries.

-Beach Manager Dave Sugrue and his very capable staff will be on hand to insure everything runs smoothly at the beach.
-Race timing provided by SNERRO, who has timed this race from it's inception in 1963.
+Beach Manager Dave Sugrue and his very capable Staff will be on hand to insure that everything runs smoothly at the beach.